Architecting a Scalable B2B Payment Dashboard from 0→1

 considering the security aspect

 Security was also a real challenge.
-Designing a space where users can see multiple payment methods at once meant trust had to be felt, not assumed.
+Designing a space where users can see multiple payment methods at once meant there had to be trust, since its all their accounts.
 We chose OTP as the best balance between usability and protection, but it pushed me to think more critically about how security is communicated in the UI, especially when real money is involved.